 • If you don't have a pool, your nearest and cheapest option is Ladera Rec, which is 15 minutes away in normal traffic.
 As of 2018, Ladera Rec has a $980 individual annual membership fee, a $1,925 family annual membership fee, and a $15 per person fee to visit if you are not a member.
 But Ladera Rec does not have a year-round pool; it closes for the season in October.
 If you know someone living in Ladera, chances are you'll see them at Ladera Rec in the summer.

 • If you want year-round swimming, you might want to get a job at Stanford to use their pool.
 Otherwise your closest options are Ladera Oaks and Alpine Hills.
 Both are proprietary clubs, meaning there's a fixed number of memberships.
 If you want to join, wait until someone leaves, and then buy in at the then-current rate (when I took a tour of Alpine Hills, there was a one-year expected wait).
-If you want to leave, you get something like 80 percent of the fee paid when your successor buys in; once you join, you may find yourself suggesting higher initiation fees.
+If you want to leave, you get back something like 80 percent of the fee paid when your successor buys in; once you join, you may find yourself suggesting higher initiation fees.
 Both Ladera Oaks and Alpine Hills offer lots of services, including year-round pools, exercise rooms with machines and free weights, social events, and a summer-only cafe (Ladera Oaks) or a year-round restaurant with mandatory monthly minimum purchases (Alpine Hills).
-Note Alpine Hills is undergoing significant construction through 2019.
 Alpine Hills membership seems to be mostly Portola Valley and PVSD, while Ladera Oaks draws from Menlo Park as well.

 • Children at Ladera Oaks and Alpine Hills compete in a summer swim league with Stanford, Palo Alto's University Club, Palo Alto's Foothills Tennis and Swimming Club, and Los Altos Hills' Fremont Hills Club.
 This swim league is called the Peninsula Swim Association (PSA) and is open only to children who are proprietary members (full members, not associate members) of those clubs.
 The year-round swim league, part of USA Swimming, is open to non-members.